‘It took me a long time to embrace Islam’

-I cannot tell you how delighted I was when Umm Muhammad Assami, whose translation of the Quran's meaning you know as Saheeh International, agreed to meet me during my recent visit to Jeddah.
+I cannot tell you how delighted I was when Umm Muhammad Assami, whose translation of the Quran’s meaning you know as Saheeh International, agreed to meet me during a recent visit to Jeddah.

-I drove to her apartment with my mother who is her former student.
+I went with my mother who is her former student.
 She welcomed us with a tray of delicacies and drinks that she insisted on serving herself.
 Her friend Amena Tanveer was also present.

 Many may not realize how special she is.
 To give you a glimpse of Allah’s favor on her, her work is one of the most widely read translations of the Quran in English.
 Millions of people read it every day to understand the meaning of the Quran.
 Uncountable number of articles, books, websites and apps quote Saheeh International’s translation.

 And yet, she remains virtually unknown to most of us.

 I ask Allah to accept it from her and multiply her reward many more times.
 And I pray that this interview does not reduce her reward in any way.

 There is much I would like to say about her simplicity and helpful nature.
 But she dislikes praise and shies away from publicity.
 May Allah preserve her.